DerekLloydHansen/101-OS-Hardening-Lab/HardeningLab.md

 -   Interactive logon: Prompt user to change password before expiration - 5 to 14 days
     -   This will warn a user a set number of days before their password expires so a password change can be performed.

+**TAKE A SCREENSHOT OF SOMETHING YOU CHANGED!!!!**

+Restart you computer to see the changes in effect.

 After successfully setting these policies, a login screen should require a CTRL+ALT+DELETE combination for logging in, and a custom message will